 But what if your pet has itchy paws or diarrhea or sore gums — things for which vets often prescribe steroids?

 As a vet myself, I’m a big believer in explaining the pros and cons of treatment options to my clients.
 But leaving aside poor communication as a separate matter, let’s look at steroids in pets: when steroid use is necessary, the side effects and how to use steroids safely.

 What Are Steroids?

-Steroids are potent anti-inflammatories that help down-regulate the immune system, hence their popularity as a tool when the body experiences out-of-control inflammation (such as inflammatory bowel disease) or the immune system is attacking the body (such as rheumatoid arthritis).
+Steroids are potent anti-inflammatories that help down-regulate the immune system — hence their popularity as a tool when the body experiences out-of-control inflammation (such as inflammatory bowel disease) or the immune system is attacking the body (such as rheumatoid arthritis).

-Because not eating can cause problems in its own rite, there is an argument for a quick fix (with a jab of steroid) to prevent other more serious complications from developing.
+Because not eating can cause problems for your pet, there’s an argument for a quick fix (with a jab of steroid) to prevent more serious complications from developing.

 Most cats experience a psychological side effect and think they’re hungry and thirsty (hence the ravenous appetite and increased drinking).

 Other side effects include:

 - Stomach ulcers (if given on an empty stomach)